 1. Traditional Wooden or Metal Dog Fence

-Traditional dog fences made of metal or wood is the most common idea known to the dog owners.
+Traditional dog fences made of metal or wood are the most common idea known to dog owners.
 These fences have a long history of thousands of years.
-Over the times, a wide variety of designs and features have been introduced that are still going on.
+Over the time, a wide variety of designs and features have been introduced that are still going on.
 The changes have added elegance and additional safety to wooden and metal fences day after day.
 If you want a standard fence for your dog, this is undoubtedly a highly effective and proven idea.
 But, you have to consider the disadvantages in addition to its advantages over other fences.

 And yes, dogs’ jumping over or climbing up the fence is a potential downside of a traditional wooden or metal dog fence.
 You can solve the problem by adding some additional measures, but that will add some more cost.
-It is another downside of these fences that they are usually expensive.
+It is Another downside of these fences that they are usually expensive.
 They will require more to be built and need professional assistance.

 2. Electric Wireless Dog Fence